LaurinBGerhardt/neural_pos_tagger/README.md

 ./rnn_annotate.py parameterfile testfile > annotatedfile
 ```

-All of the train, dev and test files need to look like this:
+All of the train, dev and test files need to look like this (token and tag must be tab-seperated):

 ```
 This   DET